General Terms and Conditions

 2. Marad is not liable, except for intent or deliberate recklessness by Marad’s management, for:

-• Damage suffered by the customer or third parties as a result of the provision of incorrect or incomplete data or information by the customer to Marad, or otherwise due to an act or omission of the customer;
+• Damage suffered by the customer or third parties as a result of the provision of incorrect or incomplete data or information by the customer to Marad, or otherwise due to an act or omission of the customer.

-• Damage suffered by the customer or third parties as a result of an act or omission by outside personnel engaged by Marad (not including employees of Marad), even if they are employed by an organization affiliated with Marad;
+• Damage or costs resulting from the use or misuse of access or identification codes or certificates;Damage suffered by the customer or third parties as a result of an act or omission by outside personnel engaged by Marad (not including employees of Marad), even if they are employed by an organization affiliated with Marad;Customer, third party or consequential loss arising from customer or third parties, including but not limited to stagnation in the regular course of affairs at the customer’s company.

 • Indirect or consequential damages, including but not limited to lost profits, lost savings, loss of goodwill, loss of data, or business interruption, even if Marad has been advised of the possibility of such damages.
-Nothing in this Article 15 limits liability that cannot be limited under mandatory law.

 3. It is a condition for any right to compensation to arise, that the customer notifies Marad of the damage as soon as possible after it has occurred in writing.
 Any claim for compensation against Marad lapses by the mere passage of 12 months after the claim has arisen, unless the customer has initiated legal proceedings for compensation of the damage before the expiry of that period of time.